nypublicradio/audiogram/THEMES.md

 * `captionLineSpacing` - How many extra pixels to put between caption lines.
 You'll want to adjust this for whatever font and font size you're using.
 * `captionLeft` - How many pixels from the left edge to place the caption
 * `captionRight` - How many pixels from the right edge to place the caption
 * `captionBottom` or `captionTop` - How many pixels from the bottom or top edge to place the caption.
 Determines whether the caption text will be top- or bottom-aligned.
-If both are set, the caption will be roughly vertically centered between them, though this [isn't perfect](https://github.com/nypublicradio/audiogram/issues/20).
+If both are set, the caption will be roughly vertically centered between them, give or take a few pixels depending on the font.

 ### Wave options